-3.8.
-Capital Enhancements

-Capital enhancements are assets or services which are not considered to be part of an operating standard or currently provided by Haldimand County.
-Fields and Parks Management Groups may apply for support for capital enhancements through the County's Community Partnership Program (Policy 2011-01).
+3.9.3.8.
+Capital Enhancements and Non-Structural Improvements an operating standard or currently provided by Haldimand County.
+Fields and Parks Management Groups may apply for support for operation capital enhancements through the County's Community Partnership Program (Policy 2011-01).